How to Use Sales Negotiation Styles to Influence

 Consider These 4 Basic Sales Negotiation Styles to Up Your Game

-It can be helpful to think of sales negotiation styles in terms of four different categories.
-The first two describe people who are likely to be introverts (those who prefer calm environments and regain their energy from spending time alone) and the second two are likely to be extroverts (those who are outgoing and are recharged in social situations).
+A study by Brett, Shapiro, and Lytle demonstrates that negotiators who can recognize their default style and intentionally shift their approach achieve higher success rates.
+With this in mind, it can be helpful to think of sales negotiation styles in terms of four different categories.
+The first two describe people who are likely to be more introverted, and the second two are likely to be more extroverted.

 The Bottom Line